Cigaras/IPTV.bundle/README.md

 ### Troubleshooting ###
 If You encounter errors or some streams do not work please do the following:
+1. Make sure the playlist file is [encoded in UTF-8 without BOM][5];

-1. Try to play the stream in [VLC] player, if it fails Your stream is invalid and will not play on any device; if it works continue to next step:
+2. Try to play the stream in [VLC] player, if it fails Your stream is invalid and will not play on any device; if it works continue to next step:

-2. Create a new file with notepad, write your desired streams url there and save it with \*.strm extension, put it into a folder and load folder into Plex Server as Home Video, try to play it in Plex client, if it fails, Your client is unable to play this stream, try alternative clients; if it works, continue to next step:
+3. Create a new file with notepad, write your desired streams url there and save it with \*.strm extension, put it into a folder and load folder into Plex Server as Home Video, try to play it in Plex client, if it fails, Your client is unable to play this stream, try alternative clients; if it works, continue to next step:

-3. Check plugin log file *com.plexapp.plugins.iptv.log* located in the folowing folder:
+4. Check plugin log file *com.plexapp.plugins.iptv.log* located in the folowing folder:
   * on Windows: *C:\Users\USERNAME\AppData\Local\Plex Media Server\Logs\PMS Plugin Logs\*
   * on Mac: *~Library/Application Support/Plex Media Server/Logs/PMS Plugin Logs/*

-4. If You do not have a solution after checking the log file, submit a [ticket on GitHub](https://github.com/Cigaras/IPTV.bundle/issues/new) or post on [Plex forum](http://forums.plexapp.com/index.php/topic/83083-iptvbundle-plugin-that-plays-iptv-streams-from-a-m3u-playlist/) with log and playlist files attached and I will try to help You.
+5. If You do not have a solution after checking the log file, submit a [ticket on GitHub](https://github.com/Cigaras/IPTV.bundle/issues/new) or post on [Plex forum](http://forums.plexapp.com/index.php/topic/83083-iptvbundle-plugin-that-plays-iptv-streams-from-a-m3u-playlist/) with log and playlist files attached and I will try to help You.

 ### To do list ###
 * [EPG];